PabloRuizCuevas/ztask/readme.md

 This little program is made by and for terminal enthusiasts, <b>enjoy it!</b>

-## requirements
+## Requirements

-- python3
-- requirements.txt:

-You can install the requirements (preferably in pipenv/conda environment) using:

-> python -m pip install -r requirements.txt
+You only need a distribution of python3 installed.

 ## ⚙️Installation:

+You can install the requirements (preferably in an environment) using:

+> pip install ztask

-Download directly script and set the variables at env_variables.py
+Download directly the script and set the variables at your user path in .ztask/env_variables.py, more details about these variables bellow.

-Is convenient to set the alias "ztask", in ubuntu you can use the following alias:

-> alias ztask='python3 <your_ztask_path>/ztask.py'

-using an environment (conda) this will look like;
+If you install "ztask" in a environment you will need to initialize the environment before using ztask, for so sometimes is convenient to use an alias like:

-> alias ztask='conda activate <env_name> && python3 <your_ztask_path>/ztask.py'
+> alias eztask='conda activate <env_name> && ztask'

 ## Usage: